marifoo/uTimer/README.md

-µTimer v1.0
+µTimer
 ======
 Small timer app for Windows to track your Activity time / Pause time during the home office work day.

 Main feature is *Auto-Pause*, which sends the timer retroactively into Pause mode after Windows has been locked for a certain amount of time.

-Latest pre-compiled release can be found on [Github](https://github.com/marifoo/uTimer) under *Releases*
+Latest pre-compiled release can be found on [Github](https://github.com/marifoo/uTimer) under *Releases*.

 Info